savoga/savoga.github.io/_stats/likelihood.md

 **Likelihood method**

 This method consists on finding the parameter that maximizes the likelihood of an event.
+The event here is to observe some data.
 It is usually done when we know the type of law of a random variable (uniform, gaussian etc.) and we are looking for the parameter that maximizes the likelihood ($\approx$ probability) that an event occurs.